 These few innate soft skills give people a competitive edge over AI and machine learning.
 These are inherently human skills are skills that machines have not yet mastered.
 On the other hand, hard skills are the ones that can be automated and are largely susceptible to this change.

 TREND #6: People Analytics/Big Data for Employee Insights

-TREND #7: Prioritising Candidate Experience
+TREND #7: Prioritizing Candidate Experience

-The organisations that attract the best talent are the ones who are keen on creating experiences that turn candidates into employees.
+The organizations that attract the best talent are the ones who are keen on creating experiences that turn candidates into employees.
 Now, more than ever, the focus of organizations is to create a competitive and perfect candidate experience for candidates who are applying for various roles in their company.
 Even before they join, these prospective candidates get an essence of organization values by the way they are treated during the hiring process; right from interview scheduling to onboarding.
-For their own benefit, mature companies realise the value of a good candidate experience and ensure its smooth-sailing.
+For their own benefit, mature companies realize the value of a good candidate experience and ensure its smooth-sailing.

 Even if the person isn’t hired, if the experience is great, they will definitely tell others.
 This is a very effective way to create brand name with the help of word of mouth.

 What comes after a good candidate experience is employee engagement.
 Employees and applicants will also be more focused on company culture this year.